 If you would like more information about the Social Science Program at Independence Community College, contact:

-Social Justice Program OutcomesBy the end of the program students should be able to
+Social Science Program OutcomesBy the end of the program students should be able to

 - Evaluate the strengths and weaknesses of social, political and historical issues that impact racial and cultural relations.